Japanese Public Key Infrastructure (JPKI)

 - Benefits to the public

-- When there is a change in address, etc. due to moving, etc., the necessary procedures are not required.
+- When there is a change in address, etc. due to moving, etc., necessary procedures are not required.

-Examples of guidance e-mails to customers
+Examples of E-mail Guidance to Customers

 Contact Information